gabyang/t-smartcity/README.md

   - Conducted research on data lakes and assisted in demonstration video creation.
 ---

+## Additional Notes

+### Limitations:

+- The cost of API keys adds financial constraints to the application's scalability.
+- IBM Watson integration was attempted but faced issues, preventing its successful implementation.
+- Currently, the data is limited to Singapore, which restricts its applicability to other regions.
+- Most of the data is hardcoded, reducing flexibility and adaptability.
+- The application's interface is basic and lacks advanced features for user interaction.

 ## Future Improvements

 - **Expanded Data Coverage**: